Appalachian Settlement in the Funk Heritage Center

 The Appalachian Settlement is another major attraction on the Funk Heritage Center grounds.
-Designed to interpret the pioneer experience, the Settlement includes authentic log cabins and other 19th century farm buildings that have been moved from their original locations in the area, then faithfully reconstructed and furnished.
-The structures in our village include a settler’s cabin, woodwright’s cabin, blacksmith shop, syrup mill, grain crib, ’tater house, and threshing floor, as well as a truss bridge and a kingpost bridge.
+Designed to interpret the pioneer experience, the Appalachian Settlement includes two authentic log cabins, a blacksmith shop and other 19th century farm buildings that have been moved from their original locations in the area, then faithfully reconstructed and furnished.
+Other village structures include a syrup mill, threshing floor, wooden truss and kingpost bridges and a kitchen garden.
+The Appalachian Settlement is only open and staffed during selected events and tours.

-Picture in your mind what this area was like in the mid-1800s.
-The land, although remote, is filled with innumerable resources -- timber, fertile ground, minerals, and waterpower.
-All that one needs to prosper is the knowledge, imagination, and ingenuity to make it work.
+The land, although remote, is filled with numerous valuable resources -- timber, fertile ground, minerals and waterpower.
+All that one needs to prosper is the knowledge, imagination and ingenuity to make it work.
 Large timber is growing everywhere, and game is plentiful, but roads are scarce.
 The railroad from Chattanooga to Atlanta goes through Cartersville, the nearest sizable trading center.
 A dirt wagon road goes through Canton to Cartersville, but you have to ford the river several times.
 The easiest way to get to the railroad is to go to Fairmount through the Salacoa Valley.
 At best, in good weather, it is a day’s trip one way by wagon to any sizable trading establishment, so self-reliance is a necessary trait.

 The video below is an example of the activities at the Appalachian Settlement when it is staffed: